armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

    skipping: bin/ls                  need PK compat. v17.0 (can do v4.6)
 ```

-but `p7zip` doesn't complain and will unpack the data:
+but `p7zip` doesn't complain and will unpack the data (even when changing the
+version in both local file header and central directory):

 ```
 $ 7z x test.zip